Gosainganj, Lucknow: History

 Gosainganj dates back to the Nawabi period in the 18th century, during the reign of Shuja-ud-Daula.
-At that time, the Nawabi cavalry commander Raja Himmat Singh Goshain received the pargana of Amethi as a jagir, and he built a fort and market here, on the site of an abandoned Bhar village.
+At that time, the Nawabi cavalry commander Raja Himmat Singh Gosai received the pargana of Amethi as a jagir, and he built a fort and market here, on the site of an abandoned Bhar village.
 After Shuja-ud-Daula was defeated in the Battle of Buxar in 1764, Himmat Singh Goshain denied him access to the fort, but after Nawabi control was restored, the raja decided that it would be prudent to leave Awadh, and he went back to his hometown of Haridwar where he received a small jagir.

 By the turn of the 20th century, the fort of Gosainganj had fallen into ruin, and its moat had become overgrown with grasses and bushes.
 By that time, the town had been known as a prosperous commercial hub for a long time, with annual sales estimated to be around 40,000 rupees.
 However, Gosainganj's mercantile importance had been on a steady decline since the late 1800s due to rail transport attracting more and more commercial activity.
 Two major fairs were held in the city: one in honor of Devi Chaturbhuji during the month of Chait, and another on Dussehra, with each drawing crowds of about 5,000.
 The town had a police station (located just outside the town on the southeast), a post office, a large primary school, and a girls' school.
 It was held in taluqdari tenure by the Raja of Sissaindi.

 Gosainganj formerly formed a separate pargana, which was split off from Amethi but then absorbed into the new pargana of Mohanlalganj in 1858.